Tech Rap: Ask Como Audio

 As a last resort, you should perform a Factory reset in the System settings menu, but this will require you to repeat the setup process and resave your presets, so you should jot them down before you do it.

-7. Can I get the large clock to show on the display while the unit is playing?
+6. Can I get the large clock to show on the display while the unit is playing?
+How can I make the clock larger in standby?

-The large time display is shown when the unit is in standby mode only.
-When the unit is on, the time is shown in the upper right corner of the display in a reduced size.
-During development we tried to have an option to display the large clock while the unit was playing, but the processor was unable to keep the unit operating while simultaneously maintaining accurate time, resulting in intermittent audio or causing the unit to reboot, so it was not an option.
+When the large clock display is selected, it will be shown when the unit is in standby mode and during alarm snooze mode.
+When the unit is on, the digital time is shown in the upper right corner of the display in a reduced size.
+During development we tried to have an option to display the large digital clock while the unit was playing, but the processor was unable to keep the unit operating while simultaneously maintaining accurate time, resulting in intermittent audio or causing the unit to reboot, so it is not an option.

 You can play songs from a computer wirelessly via Bluetooth or UPnP.
 As Apple doesn’t support UPnP, there is 3rd party software available.
 For Airplay, connect an audio cable from the audio output of an Apple AirPort Express to a Como Audio system’s auxiliary input and use Airplay as you normally would.
 Be sure your Como Audio system(s) and iOS device are connected to the Express’ network.
 This setup will also allow your music to be multi-roomed by grouping all of your Como Audio systems and controlling them via the free Como Control app.
 If your current Express is not easily accessed to connect a cable, a second AirPort Express can be set up in “bridged” mode, then connect a cable from its audio out to your Como Audio system’s aux input.

-All of our models include stereo Headphone and Line outputs, Auxiliary input, Optical input (except Amico), DC input (for use with an external adapter instead of the power cord), Bluetooth with aptX audio, and USB.
+All of our models include stereo Headphone and Line outputs, Auxiliary input, Optical input (except Amico), DC input (for use with an external adapter instead of the power cord), Bluetooth with aptX audio, and USB (for charging a smartphone and for USB thumb drive music playback).
 Amico and Solo also include a speaker output for use with Amica or Ambiente to create two channel stereo.
 Musica adds a wired Ethernet input option.
 Though there is no dedicated Phono input, you can connect a turntable.
 See my blog article for more information.

 The wireless description doesn’t refer to the power (although our Amico contains a battery), it refers to the ability to connect wirelessly to a home Wi-Fi network and access 40,000 internet stations and other features.